-This involves sending down a high pressure water jet to clean out debris stuck to the pipes.
+This involves sending down a high-pressure water jet to clean out debris stuck to the pipes.
 We try to limit the use of any chemicals in this process to avoid damaging the pipes.

 Relining the Pipes

-For cracked or broken pipes, plumbers can also insert a new “sleeve” which is a pipe that slides inside the existing section of pipe.
+For cracked or broken pipes, plumbers can also insert a new “sleeve,” which is a pipe that slides inside the existing section of pipe.
 This can help reduce the amount of digging or demolition of your house structure.

-Staggs Plumbing offer a maintenance solution where we come over on a regular basis and clean out the sewage pipes to minimize the risk of clogs.
+Staggs Plumbing offers a maintenance solution where we come over on a regular basis and clean out the sewage pipes to minimize the risk of clogs.
 This is useful if you do a lot of cooking and send a lot of food or grease down the garbage disposal unit.

-- Run hot water down the sink along with some soap or dish washing liquid for several seconds.
+- Run hot water down the sink along with some soap or dishwashing liquid for several seconds.
 However, make sure when you run your garbage disposal unit, you only use cold water to prevent the unit from overheating.

 - Once a week, pull out the plungers on your sinks and remove any accumulated hair or soap scum.

 - Remove hair from the drain in your shower or bathtub.
 You can purchase a very inexpensive plastic tool that slides into the drain and pulls hair out.
 See your local home improvement store.

 - Once a month, run some ice through your garbage disposal unit, along with some table salt, flushing it with cold water and a piece of lemon to help reduce any nasty odors.